loafey/master-thesis/Slut/5.0 - Demonstration/main.typ

     },
   )
 })
-The y axis represents milliseconds, and x is the fibonnaci number we are evaluting.
+The y axis represents milliseconds in a logartihmic fashion, and x is the fibonnaci number we are evaluting.